-The Las Vegas branch of a national security firm is facing two wrongful death lawsuits in Nevada stemming encounters with guards employed by the company.
+The Las Vegas branch of a national security firm is facing two wrongful death lawsuits in Nevada stemming from encounters with guards employed by the company.

 The Las Vegas Review-Journal reported one lawsuit was filed in 2018 against a guard and Securitas Security Services USA in Clark County District Court, and the second was filed in April against several unnamed guards and companies including Securitas.